-Miu Chung Yan joined the School in 2004 and is currently Director.
+Miu Chung Yan joined the School in 2004.
 Prior to joining UBC, he studied, practiced and taught social work in Hong Kong, London England, Toronto and San Francisco.
-His sojourner’s experience has influenced his major research interests covering settlement and integration of immigrants and refugees, critical cross-cultural and antiracist practice, place-based community development and policy, globalization and social development, and North-South social work knowledge transfer.
+His sojourner’s experience has influenced his major research interests covering settlement and integration of immigrants and refugees, critical cross-cultural and antiracist practice, internal dynamics in Chinese community, place-based community development and policy, globalization and social development, and North-South social work knowledge transfer.

 As an applied qualitative researcher, he adopts a collaborative community-based approach in his research works.
-Currently, he is leading a four-year SSHRC funded study on all neighbourhood houses in Metro Vancouver which is the first systematic investigation of this longstanding place-based community organization in Canada.
-Details of the project please refer to www.nhvproject.ca.
+He works closely with local immigrant and refugee serving agencies and neighbourhood houses to generate new knowledge to improve policies, services and practice in serving newcomers to Canada.
 Working collaboratively with colleagues in China and Hong Kong SAR, he has been investigating and writing extensively on social work and social work education development in China.
-In terms of teaching, he actively applies the ideas of critical inter-subjectivity, reciprocal engagement, reflexive reflectivity and critical pragmatism into course contents and classroom activities.
+He is also interested to explore how to apply social theories in social work practice and how social work practice can inform social theories.
+In terms of teaching, his padagogy is informed by the ideas of critical inter-subjectivity, reciprocal engagement, reflexive reflectivity and critical pragmatism.

 One fine body…